 Renewing your award

-There is a £25 annual fee to renew your professional registration.
+There is an annual fee to renew your professional registration.

 Please note that those who do not renew their award annually will be removed from the register after due notice has been given.